IbbyI/Deduplicate/README.md

 ## 🎯 Upcoming Features

 - 💬 **Verbose Flag** - Add verbose flag for easy debugging for users.
-- ⏳ **Scaling** - Instead of reading all hashes, implement chunk traversal/lazy hashing.
+- ⏳ **Scaling** - Avoid hashing and storing every file, process duplicates as soon as they're found.
+- ↪️ **Avoid Filetypes** - Avoid certain filetypes with the option to change/customize via a .env file.

 ## 🧑‍💻 Author